-A General Education Entry/Transfer level is assigned at the time of entry to Bethel and determines which General Education requirements a student must fulfill and the number of interims that must be completed.
-The General Education Entry/Transfer level will not be changed from the original level assigned unless a student leaves Bethel and returns after a period of two or more years, during which they earned credits at another accredited college or university and did not complete any courses at Bethel.
+A General Education Entry Standing Level is assigned at the time of entry to Bethel and determines which General Education requirements a student must fulfill and the number of interims that must be completed.
+The General Education Entry Standing level will not be changed from the original level assigned unless a student leaves Bethel and returns after a period of two or more years, during which they earned credits at another accredited college or university and did not complete any courses at Bethel.

-Students admitted to Bethel who already have a Bachelor's degree from another institution and who are attending Bethel to obtain a second Bachelor's degree in a major different from their previously earned Bachelor's degree will enter Bethel as a Transfer Level 7.
-(Students who already have a Bethel Bachelor's degree and who are completing a second degree or major are considered to have met all General Education requirements.
-They need only meet the requirements for the major, including the major residency requirement.)
+Students who already have a Bethel Bachelor's degree and who are completing a second degree or major are considered to have met all General Education requirements.
+They need only meet the requirements for the major, including the major residency requirement.